 Questions about driving electric?
-Here’s the straight scoop on the wide range of benefits you can expect as an EV owner:
+Here’s the straight scoop on the wide range of benefits you can expect as an EV Driver and Owner:

 FAST FACT: ‘Peak pricing’ in many jurisdictions means the cost of electricity is cheaper when most of your charging takes place (on nights and weekends).

-A. EV drivers can save hundreds of dollars a year on maintenance.
-Because fully electric cars don’t need oil changes or repairs to transmission and exhaust systems, you save $$ for things that matter more.
+A. EV drivers can save hundreds of dollars per year on maintenance.
+Because battery electric cars don’t require oil changes or repairs to transmission and exhaust systems, you save $$ for the things that matter most!

-FAST FACT: EV drivetrains are incredibly durable and only have ONE MOVING PART — meaning far less can go wrong with your vehicle.
+FAST FACT: EV drivetrains are incredibly durable and have FEW MOVING PARTS – meaning far less can go wrong with your vehicle, increasing savings!

 A. In a word – yes!
-Depending on what you are driving (fully electric or PHEV) and where electricity comes from in your province (hydro or nuclear), it’s possible to reduce your personal greenhouse gas emissions by a whopping 60-90%.
+Depending on what you are driving (battery electric or PHEV) and the electricity mix in your province (wind, hydro, etc.), it’s possible to reduce your personal greenhouse gas emissions by a whopping 60-90%!

 FAST FACT: EVs output approximately half of the greenhouse gas emissions of a comparable gas car.
 As our electrical grids get cleaner, so too does your EV.
 EVs are the only cars that get cleaner as they age.

-Exactly the same. there are no exceptions to the safety testing that’s applied to EVs as compared to gas cars in Canada and EVs come equipped with all the safety features you expect, like airbags, daytime running lights, rear-view cameras, lane assist, and 1-Pedal drive.
+Exactly the same.
+There are no exceptions to the safety testing that’s applied to EVs compared to gas cars in Canada and EVs come equipped with all the required safety features you’d expect, like front and side airbags, daytime running lights, rear-view cameras, lane assist, and One-Pedal driving.

-A. Charging has never been easier.
+A. Charging has never been easier!
 There are three levels of EV Charging, Level 1 is where you plug into a standard wall outlet (115V) for “trickle charging” from a portable charger.
-All electric vehicle network inventory comes complete with a portable charger.
+All electric vehicle network inventory sold comes complete with a portable 115V charger.

-Level 3 charging is equivalent to gas pumps.
-These units are public infrastructure and are located along highways and in parking areas, charging an EV in as little as 15 minutes
+Level 3 charging is equivalent to gas station dispensers.
+These units are public infrastructure and are located along highways and in parking areas, charging an EV in as little as 15 minutes!

 You can find out more information on our charging page